-In the UAE, drivers are required to drive on the left hand hand side of the road, similar to the USA, Canada, Germany and France, and unlike in the UK, India, South Africa and various other countries.
+In the UAE, drivers drive on the left hand side of the road.
+Similar to the USA, Canada, Germany and France, and unlike in the UK, India, South Africa and various other countries.

-- Visitors who are not residents of UAE:
+Visitors who are not Residents of the UAE:

 For visitors on tourist and visit visas, an International Driver’s Permit in conjunction with the national license of the driver is necessary for driving in the UAE.
 Alternatively, you can also obtain a temporary driver’s license if you hold a driver’s license issued by governments in the USA, Canada, UK, Australia, New Zealand, Japan and a few other European countries.
 This is normally valid for 6 months.
 For more details, please contact our customer service team and visit the RTA’s website – Contact Us

 UAE Residents (Nationals and Expatriates):

 On obtaining a resident visa, it is mandatory to have a driving license issued by UAE authorities.
 You can no longer use an International Driving Permit or Temporary driver’s license.
 Certain nationalities can get a local license simply by showing their own driving license and completing some paper work.
 Others may need to go through the driving test.
 For more details, please contact our customer service team – Contact Us

 Those arriving from countries with transferable drivers licenses (like the UK, USA, Canada, EU, Singapore, South Africa) can rent based on their home-country drivers license while they are still on a visit visa, but their driver’s license must be converted to a UAE drivers license within 2 weeks of them receiving their UAE residence visa.
 In this case, the need for a 6 month old license to rent a car will be waived.
 Both the home-country license and the new UAE driver’s license must be provided to Carlease.
 The full list of countries with transferable driver’s licenses can be found here